 So what are you waiting for?
 Check it out now

-The campaign achieved an impressive level of PR with over 58M opportunities to see or hear it across print, online and radio.
+In 2017 the campaign also achieved an impressive level of PR with over 58M opportunities to see or hear it across print, online and radio.
 This was made up of 53 pieces of coverage including interviews on BBC Radio and features in The Guardian, The i and yahoo.com.
 This combined with over 9.5M impressions on social media to create quite a spark of interest!

 Hubbub is an environmental charity that uses the latest thinking backed by academic research to explore new ways to run behaviour change campaigns.
 The charity explores innovative and fun ways to interest mainstream consumers in important sustainability issues, through different ‘hubs’ of activity - Food, Fashion, Homes, and Neighbourhoods.